derhorst/ampc-server/README.md

  -h, --host <host>           connect to mpd at host [localhost] -p, --port <port>           connect to mpd at port [6600] -d, --music-directory <dir> Used to look up cover-art.
-Covers may be in
+Covers must be in
                              the same folder as the song and named 'folder' or 'cover' or embedded in the mp3 file -w, --webport [ip:]<port>   listen interface/port for webserver [8080]